PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-18 05:03:39
+Last updated: 2024-04-18 05:04:15
-Random Quote: A man lives three lives.
-The first one ends with the loss of naivety, the second, with the loss of innocence and the third… with the loss of life itself.
-It’s inevitable that we go through all three stages. - Adam
+Random Quote: I swear on my name.
+And the names of the Ancestors, that I shall walk the way of the Mand'alor and the words of the Creed shall be forever forged in my heart. - Din Djarin